ryancdotorg/libtprpg/README.md

 ===========

-libtprpg implements a pseudorandom permutation generator based on the generalized feistel cipher algorithm described by John BLack and Phillip Rogaway in their paper "Ciphers with Arbitrary Finite Domains".
+libtprpg implements a pseudorandom permutation generator based on the generalized feistel cipher algorithm described by John Black and Phillip Rogaway in their paper "Ciphers with Arbitrary Finite Domains".
 See also

 http://blog.notdot.net/2007/9/Damn-Cool-Algorithms-Part-2-Secure-permutations-with-block-ciphers